sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 CO oxidation on Pt(111)
 *************************************

-We present here the CO oxidation on Pt(111) which is presented along with the oxidation on Pt nanoparticles in: `M. Jørgensen and H. Grönbeck, ACS Catal., 7, 5054-5061 (2017) <https://pubs.acs.org/doi/10.1021/acscatal.7b01194>`_ .
+We present here the CO oxidation on Pt(111) which is published along with the oxidation on Pt nanoparticles in: `M. Jørgensen and H. Grönbeck, ACS Catal., 7, 5054-5061 (2017) <https://pubs.acs.org/doi/10.1021/acscatal.7b01194>`_ .

 For the CO oxidation the following five chemical reactions have to be considered: